Loading lesson…

 The big idea: scaffolds make primary sources accessible.
 The teacher validates the historical context; students do the thinking.

-What is the core idea behind "History Primary-Source Analysis Prompts: Documents That Talk Back"?
+What is the main idea of "History Primary-Source Analysis Prompts: Documents That Talk Back"?

-Which best describes the scope of "History Primary-Source Analysis Prompts: Documents That Talk Back"?
+Which action would help you apply "History Primary-Source Analysis Prompts: Documents That Talk Back" responsibly?